 Investing on margin means that you’re borrowing money from Robinhood to buy stocks.
 This lets you invest more money (your own money plus borrowed money) for greater potential gains or losses.
-It also gives you flexibility with your cash: if you see an opportunity in the market and want to invest more, you can invest right away without needing to make a deposit from your bank.

 When you sign up for Robinhood Gold, you’ll receive extra buying power.
 This represents the money that you’re allowed to borrow from us to invest.